Latest update: 2026-04-01

 Step 3: Select a payment method

-Choose an eligible withdrawal route such as PayPal, Neteller, Skrill, Visa Debit, Mastercard Debit, Paysafecard, Trustly, EntroPay, Euteller, or Rapid Transfer.
+Choose an eligible withdrawal method such as PayPal, Neteller, Skrill, Visa Debit, Mastercard Debit, Paysafecard, Trustly, EntroPay, Euteller, or Rapid Transfer.
 NetBet will only pay out to a method that belongs to you and matches your registered details.

 Step 4: Enter withdrawal amount and submit